tmont/audio-metadata/README.md

 There's a "test" (yeah, yeah) for browsers, which you can view by running `npm start` and then pointing your browser at [http://localhost:24578/tests/browser/](http://localhost:24578/tests/browser/).

+To build the minified browserified file, run `npm run minify`.